Oscar and Friends: Production

 Although Chittock and a small group of technicians in New Zealand had gained some experience in clay-mation techniques up to that point, he still felt the crew required further training.
-He traveled to the UK and met up with Aardman animation director Richard Starzaki (aka Richard Goleszowski, who was the creator of the Aardman production Rex the Runt and director of the claymation series Creature Comforts).
+He traveled to the UK and met up with Aardman animation director Richard Starzak (aka Richard Goleszowski, who was the creator of the Aardman production Rex the Runt and director of the claymation series Creature Comforts).
 Starzak agreed to come back with Chittock to New Zealand to help train the Oscar and Friends animating crew.
 The input from both Starzak and Australian stop frame animator Norman Yeend proved immensely helpful, and enabled the New Zealand team to produce the high quality results that Chittock felt necessary to ensure the series would hold up against international competition.
 Chittock and his crew went on to successfully complete the series, and in the process set up a small claymation industry within New Zealand.

 Chittock experimented with a mixed media approach, because he wanted to create a fresh new look to the show.
 The joint use of painted backgrounds and stop frame model characters give the show a unique appeal.
 The puppet characters were constructed using a simple wire armature held together with a brass section socket system.
 The bodies were made using foam latex with resin cast heads.
 Replacement mouths were used to create the illusion of speech and facial expression.

 Some of the animation was completed on a rostrum shooting the painted backgrounds and puppet characters together while other shots were completed using a traditional model set or against a blue screen.
 The series was shot on 35 mm film using five hand made stop frame cameras built by SFX technician Stephen Greenwood.
 The cameras used Nikon still lenses.
 With a built in video split the animators used a computer and simple line test software to help guide them through the animation process.

+There was Last episode was a Christmas-Themed and Lost.